 - Heat olive oil in a large skillet over medium heat.

 - Once hot, add the turkey and onion.
 Break the turkey into small pieces as it browns with a spatula.

 - Add the spinach and 1 tablespoon of the herbs to the skillet once the turkey is browned.
 Season with salt and pepper to taste and cook until spinach is wilted.

 - Transfer the turkey mixture to a large bowl.

-- Add the Finlandia cheese, grated cheddar and roasted red peppers.
+- Add the creamy cheese, grated cheddar and roasted red peppers.
 Stir until well combined.